Chinwoke Mbadinuju: Governor of Anambra State

 After the return to democracy in 1999, Mbadinuju became the Peoples Democratic Party (PDP) candidate for Anambra State governorship, competing against professor A.B.C.
 Nwosu, who had served four military governors as commissioner for health, after a dispute that was resolved by the PDP Electoral Appeal Panel.

 Mbadinuju was sponsored by Emeka Offor, an Anambra kingmaker.
 After a falling out between Mbadinuju and Offor, the power struggle between the two men crippled the machinery of government in the state.
 By September 2002, unpaid teachers had been on strike for a year, and civil servants and court workers had been on strike for months.
 One of Mbadinuju's vocal critics, the president of the Onitsha branch of the Nigerian Bar Association (NBA), Barnabas Igwe, accused state leaders of embezzling funds meant to pay the striking workers and called for Mbadinuju's resignation.
 On 1 September 2002, Igwe and his pregnant wife, Amaka, were brutally and publicly assassinated by Nigerian militia men.

 While in office, Mbaninuju passed a law that created the Anambra Vigilante Services, which legally enshrined the Bakassi Boys, a vigilante group credited with reducing crime in the state.
 Mbadinuju said that crime in the state had reached such an appalling level that something had to be done.
 In a November 2009 interview, Mbadinuju defended his decision on the basis of the results it achieved in reducing crime.

 Mbadinuju later fell out with Chris Uba, another political power broker in the state.
 Mbadinuju claimed that he was excluded from the governorship contest in 2003 despite winning the PDP primaries because Uba and President Olusegun Obasanjo opposed his candidacy.

 In his place, Dr. Chris Ngige contested under the PDP but was defeated by the candidate of the All Progressives Grand Alliance (APGA).
 Eventually, after the election was nullified and re-run, Chris Ngige was declared governor.

 Personal life and death

-Mbadinuju was married to Nnebuogo Mbadinuju and had five children: Ada, Chetachi, Nwachukwu, Uche, and Chima.
+Mbadinuju was married to Nnebuogo Mbadinuju and had five children: Adamma, Chetachi, Nnabuike, Uchechukwu, and Chimaobi.

 Mbadinuju died at the National Hospital, Abuja, on 11 April 2023, at the age of 77.